The Wing (workspace): Operations

 Membership costs ranged between $185 and $215 per month for access to a single location and $250 for full access to all locations.
 In May 2018, The Wing announced it would begin offering scholarships to cover membership fees for a selected few applicants.
 The scholarships were "aimed at individuals who are currently underrepresented in their member pool and who are working to advance the position of women and girls in society — specifically, those in the fields of teaching, nonprofit, social services, and advocacy."
 The company offered free two-year memberships including professional mentorship at its various locations in 2018.

 At the end of 2019, the company was operating 11 locations, which included a townhouse in the Fitzrovia area of Central London.
 The Wing's network included more than 10,000 members.
 In August 2018, The Wing launched an app that allows members to connect digitally, sign in guests, and register for events.

 In August 2018, The Wing announced that it would convert the majority of its hourly workers to full-time employees with benefits.
 This included giving their remaining part-time employees medical benefits, stock options, and increasing their wages to at least $16.50 per hour.

 In November 2017, The Wing launched a bi-annual magazine named No Man's Land.
 The inaugural edition of the magazine featured interviews with musician Remy Ma, publisher Tavi Gevinson, and a cover story featuring actress Hari Nef.
 The magazine's second issue featured comedian Jessica Williams on the cover.
-No Man's Land was also the name of The Wing's podcast hosted by Alexis Coe.
-The podcast's six-episode first season featured what they described as "women who were too bad for your textbooks."
+No Man's Land was also the name of The Wing's podcast hosted by historian Alexis Coe.
+The podcast's six-episode first season won a Webby award for Best Series. and featured what they described as "women who were too bad for your textbooks."
 Episodes have focused on Stephanie St. Clair, a leader of a Harlem-based criminal syndicate; Ana Mendieta, a Cuban-American artist; and Ida B. Wells, a journalist and early leader in the Civil Rights Movement.